chakra-ui/chakra-ui/packages/progress/README.md

 ### Spinner

-It's more of a “presentational” loading indicator you can use on a page or a component, while it’s loading or before it renders.
+It is more of a “presentational” loading indicator you can use on a page or a component, while it’s loading or before it renders.
 It doesn’t have any semantic meaning.